koladmin/sysengineer/README.md

 ### Hi there 👋, My name is Kolawole Adamo
-#### I am a Computer Systems Engineer
+#### I am a Junior Systems Specialist
-Experienced IT Engineer with an acquired history of studies in the field.
+Experienced IT Specialist with an acquired history of studies in the field.
 Certified professional in Computer Systems Networking from Algonquin College of Applied Arts and Technology

 Skills: Microsoft Servers / Computer Networking / Network Administration / PowerShell / GNU/Linux / Cloud Management